The Three Musketeers (1993 film): Box office

 The film grossed $11.5 million in its opening weekend, placing it at number 1 at the US box office.
 It went on to gross $53.9 million in the United States and Canada and $57 million internationally for a worldwide total of $111 million.

 Soundtrack

 Bryan Adams co-wrote "All for Love" with Robert John "Mutt" Lange and Michael Kamen for the movie's end credits, performing it with Rod Stewart and Sting.
-As Janet Maslin predicted, the song was a big hit (reaching No. 1 in North America and several other territories).
+As Janet Maslin predicted, the song was a big hit (reaching No. 1 on the Billboard Hot 100 in North America and several other territories).
 Kamen also composed the movie's score, conducting the Greater Los Angeles All Star Orchestra.

 The soundtrack album was released on compact disc and cassette on November 12, 1993 by Hollywood Records and Columbia Records in North America and A&M Records (the label to which both Adams and Sting were signed at the time) elsewhere.